akuity/argo-workflows-ml-demo/README.md

 # Argo Workflows Machine Learning Demo

-This is an example machine learning workflow which will:
+This is an example machine learning workflow that will:
 1. Receive a notification from a minio webhook event about an uploaded image to kick off the workflow
-2. Download the image, and crop all detected faces into multiple, individual files
+2. Download the image and crop all detected faces into multiple individual files
 3. For each cropped face, parallelly run a face recognition model to identify the name of the face based on a directory of known faces
-4. Suspend the workflow and wait for external approval from UI
+4. Suspend the workflow and wait for external approval from the UI
-5. Succeed or fail the workflow depending on approval from previous step
+5. Succeed or fail the workflow depending on approval from the previous step

 ![Screenshot](docs/screenshot.png)